Conjunction and its Types!

 John writes books and CJ prints them.

-Jacky got up and went to the bath room.
+Jacky got up and went to the bathroom.

 2. Adversative Conjunction

-Adversative Conjunction link opposite statements.
+Adversative Conjunction links opposite statements.

 Some adversative conjunctions are:

-But, still, yet, whereas, while, nevertheless etc.
+But, still, yet, whereas, while, nevertheless, etc.

 Examples: